gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 77: April 27, Monday
+**Today's Progress**: Delve into events and event listener, adding and removing them including topics of targets, bubbling, propagation and capture.

 ## Day 76: April 25, Saturday
 **Today's Progress**: More practice for traversing and removing nodes in the DOM, and a little cardio coding in the DOM.